First Luv: Music video

 The "First Luv" music video draws inspiration from rococo art.

 The music video was directed by Jason Max.
 It shows the Bini members shooting Cupid's arrows into various individuals.
-They shoot an arrow for self-love at Esnyr; romantic love at Klarisse de Guzman and her real-life partner Trina Rey; friendship or platonic love at Star Magic actors Lance Lucido, Miguel Vergara, Marc Santiago, and Andrez Del Rosario; as well as familial love at a man who later reconciles with his wife and child.
+They shoot an arrow for self-love at Esnyr; romantic love at Klarisse de Guzman and her real-life partner Trina Rey; friendship or platonic love at Star Magic actors Marc Santiago, Andrez Del Rosario, Lance Lucido and Miguel Vergara; as well as familial love at a man who later reconciles with his wife and child.
 Aesthetically, the video evokes rococo art.
 The set was designed by Princess Anne Barretto, with cinematography by Renz Gonzales.
-The Bini members wear pink outfits with ruffles and corsets in the video, as previously seen in the song's concept photos.
-Pulp's Andrea Dee described their appearance in the clip as "princess-like".
+The Bini members wear pink outfits with ruffles and corsets in the video; Pulp's Andrea Dee described their appearance in the clip as "princess-like".
 The video also features choreography by Reden Blanquera and Matthew Almodovar, adding to the "full sensory experience", according to Bandwagon Asia's Hidzir Junaini.

+The video garnered acclaim for portraying different forms of love, particularly the LGBTQ themes.
+According to Kristine Kang of GMA Network, the video elevates the message of the song.
 Rappler's Alessandria Corral praised the video for its "kilig-worthy" queer romantic storyline between De Guzman and Rey.
-Likewise, &Asian's Julienne Loreto praised the sapphic representation in the video, noting that "this perhaps marks the first time that a mainstream [idol] group has unambiguously portrayed same-sex romance—particularly between two women—in an official single".
+Likewise, &Asian's Julienne Loreto praised its clear depiction of sapphic romance, a rarity in mainstream "idol" music.
 Envi Media's Jade Diones, Eliza Orlic, and Minnie Dao observed that beyond its visual appeal, the video is also a reminder for audiences to love freely.